bluish-elvis/NullpoMino_Alt/nullpomino-run/doc/AvalancheVSReadme.txt

 Page 3:
 FEVER: The number of Fever Points needed to enter Fever Mode.
 NONE disables Fever Mode F-MIN TIME: The minimum Fever Mode time credit.
 You start with this many seconds on the clock and can add to it.
 F-MAX TIME: The maximum Fever Mode time credit.
-When you reach this cap, you cannot add any more time to the clock until you enter Fever Mode.
+When you reach this cap, you cannot add any more time to the clock..<you enter Fever Mode.
 F-MAP SET: The map set to use in Fever Mode.
 F-DISPLAY:
 	METER displays a series of circles for Fever Points, with solid circles representing your earned Fever Points and hollow circles representing the number of Fever Points you need to enter Fever Mode.